Cambodia | Pearls of Indochina Active Adventure

 Wake to the astonishing landscape of Ha Long Bay and an optional Tai Chi lesson on deck.
-Begin cruising leisurely back to harbor, enjoying the breath-taking views.
+Begin cruising leisurely back to the harbor, enjoying the breath-taking views.
 Stop along the way to swim at a secluded island or explore one of the biggest caves in Halong Bay.
 Disembark and take the shuttle back to your hotel in Hanoi.

 Hanoi - Luang Prabang

 Fly to Luang Prabang.
 Upon arrival, transfer to your hotel and then meet your guide and explore the historic and charming city of Luang Prabang, a UNESCO World Heritage Site.
 Embark on a walking tour of the city featuring Wat Xieng Thong and the National Museum.
-Zig zag down the narrow side streets and discover hidden corners.
+Zig-zag down the narrow side streets and discover hidden corners.
 Walk the 328 steps to the top of Phousi Mountain and watch the sunset over the city.

 About 3 Nagas